 - The plates of the cells are submerged in Sulfuric Acid (H2SO4) electrolyte solution which acts as a catalyst and triggers a chemical reaction between the plates.

 - A reaction is triggered on the lead dioxide plate, causing it to produce ions and Lead Sulfate.

 - The ions then react with the adjacent plate and produce Hydrogen and Lead Sulfate.

 - The chemical reaction happening inside the battery is entirely reversible.
-Supplying current to the battery at right voltage, will cause the lead and lead dioxide to form on the plates again (restore back to prior state) and this way you can reuse the battery.
+Supplying current to the battery at the right voltage will cause the lead and lead dioxide to form on the plates again (restore back to prior state), and this way you can reuse the battery.

 To sum up, when the battery discharges, the acid reacts with the materials of the plates, changing their surface to lead sulfate.
 When the battery is recharged, the chemical reaction is reversed: the lead sulfate reforms into lead dioxide and lead.
 With the plates restored back to their original state, the process may now be repeated.